Editor's note: This story has been updated to reflect the deadline's extension to Nov. 1.

 The expanded benefit represents a significant increase over the previous voucher program, which paid for a percentage of care rather than a flat amount, and was capped at $50,000 family taxable income.

 "We know from our faculty, staff, and graduate students how vital quality, affordable child care is in enabling them to thrive at work, take on a range of professional and academic responsibilities, and have peace of mind while they are here with us," says JHU President Ronald J. Daniels.
 "I am thrilled to be able to expand this program to support our employees and open opportunities to the many talented people in our community.
 One of my highest priorities is for Johns Hopkins to be not only a world-class academic research institution but an exceptional place to work."

 Employees will need to apply for a voucher each year during an established enrollment period.
-Enrollment for 2020 vouchers is between Aug.
-1 and Sept.
-12, 2019.
+The deadline for enrollment for 2020 vouchers is Nov.
+1, 2019.
 After that, employee enrollment will be open only to individuals who have a qualifying life event, such as a birth, adoption, or marriage.
 Students, fellows, and trainees do not have a specific enrollment period, but those who apply after Jan.
 1 will receive a prorated amount for that year.

 In addition to the vouchers, the university has made a commitment to ensuring that JHU families who are accepted at one of the three centers that are Johns Hopkins partners—Homewood Early Learning Center, Bright Horizons at the School of Medicine, and the Weinberg Early Childhood Center—can attend regardless of their family income.
 A new pool of scholarship funds will help families from all socioeconomic groups be part of those learning communities.
 Details of that program are also on the HR website.